NASSAU AIRPORT (NAS) INFORMATION

 Disabled Passengers at Nassau International Airport

-This airport in Trinidad is fully accessible to passengers with special needs, and wheelchairs are allowed to the gates and aircraft doors.
+This airport in the Bahamas is fully accessible to passengers with special needs, and wheelchairs are allowed to the gates and aircraft doors.

 Travelers with disabilities or medical needs who have questions about the policies or procedures at security checkpoints, please call +1 242-702-1010.